quesoft-it/ntak-php/README.md

-# NTAK RMS PHP API / SDK
+# NTAK RMS PHP API / SDK (FOR PHP 7.1)

+**This is a fork from [https://github.com/kiralyta/ntak-php](https://github.com/kiralyta/ntak-php) repostitory, so I can use API in php 7.1.
+I hope it helps others who cannot use the latest version of php due to other dependencies.
+Remdme.md has been partially rewritten to comply with php 7.1.
+I left the other parts in their original form.**

 Welcome to my little package, that helps you make NTAK RMS requests like a boss.